 Virtual workspaces have played a pivotal role in altering the conventional working culture of the 21st century.
-Particularly in recent months as the world ground to a halt due to a global pandemic.
-Through the virtual workspace, people can communicate and collaborate for work, regardless of the location or an office, at different remote locations, simultaneously.
+Through 2020, the shift between office working, and working from home has been huge.
+Through a virtual workspace, people can communicate and collaborate for work, regardless of location.

-With the advent of cloud computing and advanced information technology, the virtual workspace has received a remarkable boost, allowing the workforce to engage remotely with an internet connection from any part of the world.
-Notwithstanding the benefits accrued in favor of virtual workspace, achieving an effective degree of productivity amidst challenges imposed due to isolation and distance can become a huge deterrent for growth.
-Fortunately, the following are the 10 proven ways to increase productivity in a virtual workspace:
+With the development of cloud computing the virtual workspace has received a remarkable boost.
+Technology now allows remote working to anyone with an internet connection, from any part of the world.
+Despite this, isolation and distance can become a huge deterrent for companies to shift to working from home.
+Fortunately, there are still many proven ways to increase productivity in a virtual workspace.

-The world of virtual workspace is primarily driven by technology.
-Apart from organising files on your computer, you may also feel overwhelmed by the volume of information that needs to be managed.
-This can include appointments, conference calls, video calls, physical documents, among others.
-Therefore, you must build a habit of immaculately organising your files and data, both online and offline.
-Effective management of administrative work can significantly improve your productivity by keeping unnecessary stress at bay.
+Firstly, staying organised is key.
+The world of virtual working is primarily driven by technology.
+Apart from organising files on your computer, the volume of information that needs to be managed can be overwhelming.
+This can include appointments, conference calls, and physical documents, among others.
+It is crucial to build a habit of immaculately organising your files, both online and offline.
+By having an organised virtual workspace will significantly improve your productivity.

 Enrol in online training

 Working in a virtual environment shouldn’t mean zoom call, after zoom call.
 It is also a great opportunity to learn a new skill, or develop your career further.
 Enrolling in online training courses can be a great way to break up your day, stay motivated and keep your brain engaged by learning something new.